kurahaupo/termstandard-colors/TrueColour.md

 ```

 Keep in mind that it is possible to use both ';' and ':' as Control Sequence
-delimiters.
+delimiters but this behavior is only supported by xterm and konsole (according

-According to Wikipedia[1], this behavior is only supported by xterm and konsole.
+to Wikipedia[1]).

 [1] https://en.wikipedia.org/wiki/ANSI_color